 Our northern friends have a tougher time saving their snapdragon plants.
 If sustained freezes are part of your local weather, mulching might save the root zone and allow the plants to regrow in spring.

 Alternatively, harvest seeds as the plants begin to die back, usually around September or early October.
 Pull dried flower heads and shake into bags.
 Label them and save them in a cool, dry, dark area.
-Start snapdragons in winter indoors 6 to 8 weeks before the date of the last frost.
+Start snapdragons in winter indoors six to eight weeks before the date of the last frost.
 Plant the seedlings outdoors in a prepared bed after hardening them off.